Return to the home page

 Sitemap

-If you choose to use a correspondence curriculum, research the library and the Internet and browse through What's Free or Cheap in NYC to enrich this curriculum and make it come to life.
+If you choose to use a distance or correspondence curriculum, research the library and the Internet and browse through What's Free or Cheap in NYC to enrich this curriculum and make it come to life.
 Subject-specific curricula are listed at Books and Resources by subject

 Not all correspondence schools offer accredited diplomas.
 If this is important to you, check with each individual school to find out if they are accredited in your state.